 LSU's COVID-19 testing incentive working; students lining up at testing centers

-BATON ROUGE – The LSU incentive for students to get tested for COVID-19, giving them priority in getting football tickets, seems to be working.
+BATON ROUGE – The incentive for LSU students to get tested for COVID-19, giving them priority in getting football tickets, seems to be working.
 One thousand more people got tested in less than a week.

 Last Wednesday, LSU reported 4,142 tests were completed since mid-August, when students returned to campus.
 As of Monday, that number rose to 5,186 and is still rising.